malinlarsson/courses/Metagenomics/1711/tutorial.md

 ##### Evaluating bins

 Now we each hopefully got a number of bins.
-Meaning that the assembly has been split into bags of contigs that somehow look/vary similarily.
-This process is however far from perfect, some bins will be-merged MAGs, others will cointain viral data, or Eukaryotic choromose, or simply trash.
+Meaning that the assembly has been split into bags of contigs that somehow look/vary similarly.
+This process is however far from perfect, some bins will be-merged MAGs, others will contain viral data, or Eukaryotic chromosome, or simply trash.

-We need to evaulate the bins for that.
+We need to evaluate the bins for that.
 A very simple first filter is to remove bins that are too small or too large.

 > compute rough size estimates of your bins (hint, the file size correlate well with the genome size), and pic a bin that has a size more or less corresponding to a microbial genome.